Protecting Our Spiritual Health

 Prayer Stroll and Roll

 Go on a 10-15 minute stroll and roll.
-Pray for your neighbors, schools, local non-profits and businesses, first responders, and local government officials either silently or aloud.
+Pray for your neighbors, schools, local non-profits and businesses, first responders, leaders, and local government officials either silently or aloud.

 Joyful Prayer Stroll and Roll

 Go on a 10-15 minute stroll and roll.
-Thank God for your neighbors, schools, local non-profits and businesses, first responders, and local government officials.
+Thank God for your neighbors, schools, local non-profits and businesses, first responders, leaders, and local government officials.
 Rejoice over the place where you live.
 Rejoice over the people in your life.

 Practice Celebration and Lament